Kahn/freetel/mini-asterisk-gui/README.txt

 .
 You need a web server, Asterisk and some sort of Perl installed (very basic Perl installation is fine).
-Configure your web server to run CGIs (.sh and .pl) from /www (lighttpd config instructions below).
+Configure your web server to run CGIs (.sh and .pl) from your server root (lighttpd config instructions below).
 Mini Asterisk expects all files (shell, perl, html etc) to be in the same directory.
 If you find this painful please <<support, let me know>>.

 .
-The process below places the web files in /www, you may like to place the files somewhere else like /www/asterisk.
+The process below places the web files in /var/www, you may like to place the files somewhere else.
 One of the files is named index.html so make sure you don't overwrite an existing index.html.

 .
 Login as root to install the Mini Asterisk files:
 +